Living in Vancouver:

 Vancouver is an ethnically diverse city.

 About 50 percent of the city of Vancouver’s residents and about 44 percent of Metropolitan (Greater) Vancouver’s residents don’t speak English as their first language.

-Vancouver takes pride in its status as one of the world’s best cities to live in; it consistently ranks in the top three of the world’s most livable cities.
+Vancouver takes pride in its status as one of the world’s best cities to live in; it consistently ranks in the top ten of the world’s most livable cities.

 The city is renowned for its innovative programs in the areas of environmental sustainability, accessibility and inclusivity.